Swati0228/Ai-Trip-Planner/README.md

-# ✨ AI TRIP PLANNER ✨
+# ✨ SMART TRIP PLANNER ✨

 Your **personal AI-powered travel companion** — plan **customized itineraries** with ease, discover new destinations, and make your trip unforgettable! 🌍✈️